MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

      > [!NOTE]
      > If you're not happy with the picture, select **Replace** to redo the capture or select a different picture from your camera roll.
 When you select **Replace**, text you entered is retained, but any drawings are lost.

- 4. Tap the model where you want to place the note.
+5. Tap the model where you want to place the note, and then select **Finish**.

       > [!div class=mx-imgBorder]
       > ![Tap on the model](media/tap-on-product.png "Tap on the model")

- 5. Select **Finish** when you're done.

 ## View the notes attached to a model